How to conduct a panel interview

 1. Discuss overall thoughts and opinions as a panel

-Using your predetermined scorecard or rating system is vital to ensure this discussion does not become purely based on opinions and remains rooted in the core competencies required from the ideal candidate.
+Remember to use your predetermined scorecard or rating system to ensure these discussions remain rooted in the core competencies required from the ideal candidate.

 2. Work together to make a decision